JonPara/Ufo_Sighting/README.md

-# ufo_sighting
-Created an HTML web page that appended JSON data with several different type of filters.
-Later, a table was paginated from the JSON file that assisted having the data appear on the web page.

-# Unit 14 | Assignment - JavaScript and DOM Manipulation

 ## Background

 The collection of data in the given JSON was too big to manually go through and find specific data.
 By creating a web page and using filters, we have the ability to sort through the data easier.